 Value data – main scheme benefits

-Value data must be provided where a match is made.
+Value data must be provided where there is a confirmed pension.
 Timescales are set out in section 17.

 Value data is information about the value of the member’s main scheme pension benefits – ie CARE pension, final salary pension / 3/80th lump sum, additional pension, added years etc. It does not include the value of any survivor benefits.